COMOKIT/COMOKIT-Website/docs/docs/parameterize.md

   int num_recovered_init <- 500;
 }
 ```
 As a general guideline, do not change the values of parameters directly in the COMOKIT code, but rather in your own model (that imports COMOKIT).
+This advice is not mandatory at all, and modifying your local version of COMOKIT is functional.
+However, for the sake of clarity, it is recommended to redefine the parameters/variables of interest for you, in a model specific user created file.